 Civic Award winners announced

-Brentwood Borough Council has announced the winners of the Civic Awards 2017
+Brentwood Borough Council has announced the winners of the Civic Awards.

-I was contacted by the Mayors Office, as they would like to book Me again this year to photograph Civic Awards Dinner hosted by Brentwood Mayor Cllr.
+I was contacted by the Secretary of the Mayor of Brentwood.
+Brentwood council would like to book Me again this year to photograph Civic Awards Dinner hosted by Brentwood Mayor Cllr.
 William Russell.

 The awards recognise individuals who have dedicated their time to help others in Brentwood.
-They were presented at the Civic Dinner on Friday 2 March, at Hutton Mount Banqueting Suite, Mount Avenue, Hutton Mount, Essex.
+They were presented at the Civic Dinner in March, at Hutton Mount Banqueting Suite, Mount Avenue, Hutton Mount, Essex.

 Civic Dinner greetings